Fabrication

 You can define transforms to apply to tables in the cucumber steps.
 They work on both vertical and horizontal tables and allow you to remap column values.
 You can provide string data and perform logic on it to set objects instead.
 You can put them in your spec/fabricators folder or whatever you have configured.

-For example, you can define transforms on all columns named “company”.
-It will pass the strings from the cells into a lambda and set the return value to the attribute on the generated object.
+For example, you can define a transform on all fields named “company”.
+It will pass the strings from the cells into a lambda and set the return value to the attribute, in effect replacing the supplied company name with an actual instance of the company in the generated object.

 You can invoke it by putting the expected text in the cells and matching the column name to the symbol.